Etingof conjecture for quantized quiver varieties: Introduction

-Now let us briefly recall Nakajima's construction of a geometric $\g(Q)$-action on the middle homology groups of the varieties $\M^\theta(v)$, we assume $Q$ has no loops.
-Consider the space $\bigoplus_v H_{mid}(\M^\theta(v))$, where the subscript ``mid'' means the middle dimension, $\dim_\C \M^\theta(v)$.
-We remark that these spaces are naturally identified for different $\theta$, see \cite[Section 9]{Nakajima}.
+Now let us briefly recall Nakajima's construction of a geometric $\g(Q)$-action on the middle homology groups of the varieties $\M^\theta(v)$, we assume $Q$ has no loops and $\theta$ is generic.
+Consider the space $\bigoplus_v H_{mid}(\M^\theta(v))$, where the subscript ``mid'' means the middle dimension, i.e., $\dim_\C \M^\theta(v)$.
+We remark that these spaces are naturally identified for different $\theta$, see \cite[Section 9]{Nakajima}, this result is recalled in \ref{SS_homol_ident}.